This post may contain affiliate links. Read the full disclosure here

 - Succulent of your choice

-Step 1: Make drainage holes
+Step 1: Make drainage holes (Optional – see below)

-Using the drill, drill some holes in the bottom of the boots for proper drainage.
-It is important to drill holes since if water stands inside the boot, the roots of your plants might get too wet and rot.
+If water stands inside the boot, the roots of your plants might get too wet and rot.

 Use a larger bit and drill holes about an inch apart.